kzys/blog/en/content/posts/2021/values.md

 Am I?

 No. I wouldn't quit my job to become an activist.
-But sometimes I think I've been working in a silo, solving tech problem for tech people, remote from the rest of the world.
+But sometimes I think I've been working in a silo, solving tech problems for tech people, remote from the rest of the world.